Approval voting in the first four USA presidential elections 1788-1800

 1796: 13 candidates, Adams wins with 71, Jefferson 2nd with 68, Pinckney 3rd with 59, Burr 4th with 30, ...
 6th was Ellsworth with 11, all others 7 or below .
 Adams & Jefferson hated each other but became President & VP.
 The fact that the "runner-up becomes VP" system permitted P & VP to be two people who hated one another, was a major reason this system was discarded.
 But we do not feel that approval voting was a mistake.
 We feel the 2nd-place=VP rule was the mistake.
 The right fix would have been to use approval voting to vote for pre-agreed running-mate teams.

-The worse fix that they actually adopted with the 12th amendment, was to have the electors use plurality voting to vote for the president, and a separate plurality election to vote for the vice president (with the additional twist that you could sometimes not be permitted to vote for somebody if it was a co-habitant of your own state!?!).
-And note that still permitted the P & VP to hate one another, although it became less likely.
+Note that all this still permits the P & VP to hate one another, although it became less likely.
 The constitution never said (including all amendments up to the present day) anything about either "political parties" or "running mates" (acted as though these two concepts did not exist) although as time went by political parties did develop, eventually dominating the scene, and eventually they always ran two "running mates" for P & VP, although occasionally running different 2-mate pairs in different states or in different parties in cases where one man was running for president with the backing of more than one party.
-(That might create difficulties, but so far has not.)
+[That might create difficulties, but so far has not.
+For example in 1896 W.J.Bryan ran with running mate Arthur Sewell (D) and also with running mate Thomas E. Watson (P).
+If Bryan had won the presidency instead of coming in 2nd behind McKinley, then it would not have been obvious whom the vice president would then be – Sewell, Watson, or Hobart? – and indeed quite probably then would have been decided by congress not the electoral college.]
 Also we ended up with two kinds of voting – popular vote within states for president and VP, versus the Electoral Collegians voting for president and VP.
 The latter was originally far more important but now is almost of no importance.
+All this happened because of tradition and state laws, not the US constitution, which actually by itself in the 12th amendment is quite atrocious on this topic; if the 12th amendment, and it alone, were the law of the land that would be a disaster.

 1800: 5 candidates, Jefferson wins with 73 after tiebreak with Burr (also 73).
 Burr actually encouraged the congress in tiebreak to vote Jefferson saying he did not want the presidency, although apparently if he had wanted it, he probably would have had more support than Jefferson and would have won!
-This election also featured (which was an outrage) Jefferson as the one counting the votes and thus electing himself!
+This election also featured (which was an outrage) Jefferson as the one counting congress's votes and thus electing himself!

 Return to main page